SAP/Webchat/README.md

 <div align="center">
   <img src="assets/header-webchat.png" />
 </div>
+# Recast.AI Webchat
 | [Default Usage](#usage) | [Self-Hosted Installation](#self-hosted-webchat) | [Getting Started on Recast.AI]( #getting-started-with-recastai) | [License](#license) |
 |---|---|---|---|
 <div align="center">
 <a href="https://slack.recast.ai/">💬 Questions / Comments?
 Join the discussion on our community Slack channel!</a>
 </div>

-# What is Webchat?
+## What is a webchat?

-Webchat let you **deploy a bot straight to a website**.
+The Recast.AI webchat let you **deploy a bot straight to a website**.
 It will be embed and available through a chat box on your pages.
-Webchat is one of the many channels available on [Recast.AI](https://recast.ai), and end-to-end bot building platform.
+The webchat is one of the many channels available on [Recast.AI](https://recast.ai), and end-to-end bot building platform.
 This webchat is built using the [React](https://github.com/facebook/react) library, along with [Redux](https://github.com/reactjs/redux) for state managment.

 <div align="center">